svalaskevicius/haskell-from-scratch/haskell_from_scratch.md

              putStrLn (quicksort args) }
 ```

-`putStrLn` expects a singe string, instead of a list of strings!
+`putStrLn` expects a single string, instead of a list of strings!

 ---
 ## Print result

-`putStrLn` expects a singe string, instead of a list of strings!
+`putStrLn` expects a single string, instead of a list of strings!
 To fix this, we'll use `intercalate` function imported from the `Data.List` module.

 ```Haskell
 import Data.List (intercalate)